• Home

 * Common name: Phlox ‘Minnie Pearl’

 * What it is: Most perennial phlox varieties claim to be resistant to the dreaded powdery mildew disease, but most get it to some degree when summer turns humid.
-‘Minnie Pearl’ is a hybrid that fights off mildew better than almost all and blooms very heavily in white for about two months from May into July… and sometimes beyond.
+‘Minnie Pearl’ is a hybrid that fights off mildew better than almost all and blooms very heavily in white for about two months from June into August.

 * Size: Stays under 2 feet tall, which is shorter than most phlox varieties.
 Space 2 feet apart.